Garbage Disposal Leaking from the Mounting Assembly

 Check the three screws making sure each is tight and secure.

 If this is a new installation, check under the sink flange for excessive plumber's putty.
 Remove the garbage disposal, remove any excess plumber's putty, tighten the screws, remount the garbage disposal and test for leaks again.

 Still Not Working?

-If after following our troubleshooting solutions your disposal still leaks, it may need service.
-If the problem with your disposal is due to defects in materials or workmanship, InSinkErator may pay to have an authorized service center service the disposal in your home at no charge to you.
+If after following our troubleshooting solutions your garbage disposal still leaks, it may need service.
+If the problem with your garbage disposal is due to defects in materials or workmanship, InSinkErator may pay to have an authorized service center service the garbage disposal in your home at no charge to you.